 Using LifeSpan Integration we are able to work through birth and preverbal trauma up to the present day.
 We no longer need to have our past define our future.
 Through various modalities we are able to release that which is holding you back from living the extraordinary life you were born to live.

-I use a mind/body/spirit approach in my practice, assisting you in gaining greater knowledge of yourself, your relationship with others, and how best to heal your wounds.
+I use a mind/body/spirit approach in my practice, assisting you in gaining greater knowledge of yourself, your relationship with self and others, and how best to heal your wounds.

 I can help